Modern, relational therapy—tailored to you.

-Trauma-informed therapy and EMDR therapy in Hong Kong
+Trauma-informed therapy and EMDR therapy, based in Hong Kong

 Welcome, I’m Alli.

-I’m a fully credentialed psychotherapist trained in Canada and based in Hong Kong.
+I’m a psychotherapist trained in Canada and based in Hong Kong.

 My life has taught me to appreciate how complex it is to be human.
-I understand how adversity can thrust us into survival mode, and how this can cause us to lose connection with ourselves and others during the times when connections are needed most.
-Complexity can have an isolating effect in a world that shies away from painful and challenging experiences.
-I see therapy as a space that counters this isolation by inviting people to have their experiences heard and witnessed without judgement.
+I understand how adversity can push us into survival mode, and how this can cause us to lose connection with ourselves and others during the times when connection is needed most.
+Complexity can have an isolating effect in a world that shies away from the more painful parts of the human experience.
+One of my hopes is that therapy can be a space that counters this isolation.

-To me, therapy is a non-blaming, gentle, and warm space that welcomes and affirms the most complex parts of our humanity.
+Trauma-informed therapy welcomes and affirms the most complex parts of our humanity.

 Who I work with